Cosmos 'Afternoon White'

 Cosmos bipinnatus

-Large, pure white blooms with bright yellow centres held on long, strong stems.
-Bred especially for cut-flower production, this early-flowering cosmos produces elegant 2–4" blooms of exceptional quality.
+‘Afternoon White’ produces luminous pure white blooms with bright golden centres held high on long, strong stems.
+Bred by Japanese breeder Miyoshi & Co. specifically for cut-flower production, this elegant cosmos combines early flowering with exceptional bloom quality.

 Seed Raising, Growing and Harvest Information